praga2121/PHP-Group-Assignment-13/README.md

 • The report format should be: 1.5 spacing, Arial 12
 • Arrange your report sections in following sequence:

- Table of contents
- • Section 1: Introduction
- • Section 2: System screen capture of every web page in detail with explanation of features.
-• Section 3: Excerpt of codes and technical explanation of codes.
-Excerpt of codes should be arranged and explained from highest complexity to lowest complexity
-• Section 4: Screenshot of testing evidence on the functionality/forms validation/error handling and etc.
-• Section 5: Screenshot of database design
-• Section 6: Conclusion

 Table of contents:
 1. Introduction.
 2. System screen capture of every web page in detail with explanation of features.